Klina

 Klina (Klinë; Клина) is a town and municipality located in the District of Peja of north-western Kosovo.
 According to the 2011 census, the town of Klina has 5,542 inhabitants, while the municipality has 38,496 inhabitants.
 It is located at the confluence of the river Klina into the White Drin.
 A symbol of Klina are the Mirusha Waterfalls.

 History

-During early Middle Ages, Porphyrogenitus mentions the urban center of Desstinik, today Dërsnik, where important archeological discoveries of Roman period were made in August 2013, described as: ...the most important discovery of the past few decades to have been made in Kosovo in the area of archaeology.
+During early Middle Ages, Porphyrogenitus mentions the urban center of Desstinik, today Dresnik, where important archeological discoveries of Roman period were made in August 2013, described as: ...the most important discovery of the past few decades to have been made in Kosovo in the area of archaeology.
+In the village lies the Archaeological Site of Dresnik.

 Economy

 There is one bauxite mine operating on the territory of Klina - Grebnik mine.

 Demography

 According to the last official census done in 2011, the municipality of Klina has 38,496 inhabitants.
 Based on the population estimates from the Kosovo Agency of Statistics in 2016, the municipality has 39,759 inhabitants.

 The ethnic composition of the municipality:

 In September 2014, 12 Egyptian families returned to Klina having spent the last 15 years displaced in Podgorica, Montenegro.
 The families moved straight into a newly constructed neighbourhood as part of project helping refugees from the Kosovo War return to Kosovo.